Teals53/hayday-bot/README.md

 ### Account Management
 - Creating new accounts with fix option causes unnecessary reloads
-- LDPlayer mode account creation is currently not functioning properly
-  - Future Update: Support for LDPlayer mode will be removed

 ### Detection System
 - Detection showcase may show inconsistencies even with identical results